kaltura/kaltura-player-js/docs/playback-speed.md

 #### Event: RATE_CHANGE

-The application can listen to the `RATE_CHANGE` event and be informed that such action an was triggered by the user
+The application can listen to the `RATE_CHANGE` event and be informed that such action was triggered by the user

 ```
 const events = [